Updated on 2025/07/25

 researchmap

 • Modulatory Effects of A1 Milk, A2 Milk, Soy, and Egg Proteins on Gut Microbiota and Fermentation.
-International journal
+Reviewed International journal

 Nuomin, Riyang Baek, Takeshi Tsuruta, Naoki Nishino